OutSystems/docs-product/src/deploying-apps/apply-configurations.md

 ## Operation Settings

 **Operation** settings are stored in the database.
-When you save changes to operation settings, those changes are effective immediately after clearing the cache for the setting (for example, the schedule of a timer).
+When you save changes to operation settings, those changes are effective immediately.

 ## Runtime Settings